 If operating engineers work on construction projects, they may work irregular hours, including early mornings or late evenings.
 They also need to be in good physical condition and have strong hand-eye coordination.
 Most employers require operating engineers who maneuver construction equipment to possess a valid commercial driver's license (CDL).
 It is also beneficial if operating engineers are familiar with construction terms.

-Associate Degree Programs
+Associate Degree in HVAC-R

-A 2-year associate's degree program in HVAC-R teaches students how to install, maintain and repair heating, refrigeration and air conditioning equipment.
-Typical coursework includes thermal controls, electrical wiring, welding and HVAC installation.
+A 2-year associate's degree program in HVAC-R teaches students how to install, maintain and repair heating, refrigeration, and air conditioning equipment.
+Typical coursework includes thermal controls, electrical wiring, welding, and HVAC installation.
 Many of the classes are hands-on and take place in simulated work environments.

 Operating Engineer Apprenticeships

 Apprenticeships are available through technical or vocational schools and community colleges.
 These operating engineer apprenticeships generally take 3-4 years to complete and require classroom instruction in addition to hands-on experience.
 Depending on the apprenticeship program, topics covered include equipment repair and maintenance, excavation, crane, backhoe and paver operation, safety and hydraulic systems.
-Apprentices work under the supervision of experienced engineers at schools, hospitals, apartment buildings, industrial and power plants, government facilities and office buildings.
+Apprentices work under the supervision of experienced engineers at schools, hospitals, apartment buildings, industrial, and power plants, government facilities and office buildings.
 Some programs may be offered in conjunction with local chapters of the IUOE.

 Many states and local governments have specific licensing requirements.
-Most stipulate that stationary equipment operating engineers must be at least 18 years of age, live within a certain area where they wish to work, fulfill experience prerequisites and pass a written exam.
+Most stipulate that stationary equipment operating engineers must be at least 18 years of age, live within a certain area of where they wish to work, fulfill experience prerequisites and pass a written exam.
 Heavy equipment operating engineers may need a CDL for employment.
 Applicants need to check their state's eligibility and certification requirements.